RistoAle97/pokeapi-python-wrapper/README.md

 ## :notebook: Documentation
 >[!WARNING]
->Work in progress
+>The documentation is still work in progress.

+**Main features:**
+- Covers all the PokéAPI endpoints.
+- Uses Pydantic for data validation.
+- Can choose between synchronous and asynchronous clients.
+- Can employ a local cache system for faster responses and to respect PokéAPI Fair Use policy.

 ---

 ## :package: Installation
 >[!IMPORTANT]
+>- This package requires python >= 3.12.
->The package will published on PyPI as soon as it is ready.
+>- The package will published on PyPI as soon as it is ready.

 ```bash
 # It is highly recommended to use uv